d-e-e-p/cpp-fstring/README.rst

 cpp-fstring: python style f-string in C++
 =========================================

-cpp-fstring is a C++ code processor that expands any {var} type statements inside strings to equivalent fmt::format commands.
+cpp-fstring is a C++ code processor that expands {var} type statements inside strings to equivalent fmt::format commands.
 So you can do things like:

 .. code-block:: CPP